Bacterial isolation and identification

 MLST-based genotype analysis

-Thirty-eight S. dysenteriae isolates belonged to 4 STs, ST57, ST191, ST228 and ST229.
-Among them, ST57 and ST191 were previously reported, while ST228 and ST229 were unique.
-The allele number for each locus and the designation of the ST are listed in Fig. 1 and shared on the EcMLST website.
-The most common STs identified were ST228 (n = 13) and ST229 (n = 15), accounting for 73.68% (28/38).
-ST228 and ST229 were major ST types for dairy cows and beef cattle, respectively.
+Thirty-eight S. dysenteriae isolates belonged to 4 MLST patterns (STs): ST57, ST191, ST228 and ST229.
+Among them, ST57 and ST191 were previously reported, while ST228 and ST229 were novel types.
+The allele number for each locus and the designation of the ST are listed in Fig 1 and shared on the EcMLST website.
+The most common STs identified were ST228 (n=13) and ST229 (n=15), accounting for 73.68% (28/38).
+ST228 and ST229 were major ST types for dairy cows (Jinchang and Wuwei) and beef cattle (Zhangye and Baiyin) farms, respectively.
 In addition, these two ST types were different by 3 loci: arcA, clpX, mutS.
-The other ST type, ST57 includes 2 isolates from beef cattle and 5 isolates from dairy cows.
-ST191 was only isolated from three steers in Linxia (Fig. 1, Fig. 2).
+In this study, each farm has a fixed ST type isolates, except Zhangye which contains ST229 and ST57 types (Fig 1, Fig 2).

 PFGE-based genotype analysis

 The genotypes and genetic relatedness of the 38 isolates were further determined by using PFGE.
-PFGE patterns of these S. dysenteriae isolates were heterogeneous; however, multiple PFGE patterns were present among these strains (Fig. 3).
-With approximately 80% similarity, XbaI-digested S. dysenteriae type 1 could be divided into 28 distinctive PFGE patterns (PT) and belonged to two major groups: A (A1-A4) and B (B1-B3), about 66% similarity.
-Interestingly, most strains in different geographical locations can be clustered individually, suggesting high genetic diversity among S. dysenteriae 1.
+PFGE patterns of these S. dysenteriae isolates were heterogeneous; however, multiple PFGE patterns were present among these strains (Fig 3).
+With approximately 80% similarity, XbaI-digested S. dysenteriae type 1 could be divided into 28 distinctive PFGE patterns (PT) and belonged to two major groups: A (A1-A4) and B (B1-B3), with 66% similarity.
+The cluster result of PFGE was similar with MLST, however, the same ST strain can be divided into several similar PT types.
+For example, the ST229 type is divided into 10 PT types, and the ST228 type is divided into 9 PT types.
+Interestingly, most strains in different geographical locations can be clustered individually, and strains in the farm can be divided into multiple PT types, which suggesting high genetic diversity among S. dysenteriae 1.

 Prevalence of virulence genes